 5 For this reason I left you in Crete, that you should set in order the things that are lacking, and appoint elders in every city as I commanded you— 6 if a man is blameless, the husband of one wife, having faithful children not accused of dissipation or insubordination.
 7 For a bishop must be blameless, as a steward of God, not self-willed, not quick-tempered, not given to wine, not violent, not greedy for money, 8 but hospitable, a lover of what is good, sober-minded, just, holy, self-controlled, 9 holding fast the faithful word as he has been taught, that he may be able, by sound doctrine, both to exhort and convict those who contradict (vss.
 5-9).

-Our church leaders, though not perfect, should be mature believers, able to exercise self-control, living a lifestyle that would not bring reproach on the church or the name of Christ.
+Our church leaders, though not perfect, should be mature believers, able to exercise self-control, not easily angered, living a lifestyle that would not bring reproach on the church or the name of Christ.
 They should know God’s Word and be able to share it with others and to lovingly confront and exhort when necessary.

 The phrase “the husband of one wife” does not mean that a man can never be divorced, but it literally means “a one woman man.”
 He cannot have multiple wives.